faraz9993/All_EIC_DevOps_Training/Day_9_Task.md

 Now, the next step is testing.

-You have to bring the traffic on your website so that if the CPU utilization goes beyond 6% the new pod is created or not.
+You have to bring the traffic on your website in order to check that if the CPU utilization goes beyond 6% the new pod is created or not.

-For that I haved used the below script:
+For that I have used the below given shell script:

 ```
 #!/bin/bash